FAB Parish - Holy Trinity & St Oswald with St Saviour

 Parish news

-The freshly repainted interior of St Saviour's Church
+The newly redecorated interior of St Saviour's Church, looking bright and clean

 Charitable giving